13 Coolest Indoor Water Parks in the United States

 Wilderness Resort, Wisconsin Dells, Wisconsin

 This massive resort comprises four indoor and four outdoor water parks, each of them connected via enclosed skywalks.
 Swim in America’s largest indoor wave pool and ride your fill of thrilling slides, raft, and tube rides specially designed to be enjoyed with friends.
 The fun continues indoors with blank light 3D mini golf, a ropes course and more.
 With so many parks and activities to choose from, this one definitely calls for a multi-day visit.
-These are the coolest water slides in the world to add to your bucket list.
+If you love waterparks, you’ll also want to visit the coolest water slides in the world to add to your bucket list.